Aleppo was never meant to fall.

 Needless to say, the West isn’t buying any of this sales pitch.
 But within Syria, the story is more complicated.

-Aleppines are naturally fearful of HTS’s fundamentalist designs and are well aware of its documented abuses against secular activists and political opponents.
+Aleppines are naturally fearful of HTS’ fundamentalist designs and are well aware of its documented abuses against secular activists and political opponents.
 Yet in the midst of much dire forecasting (and plenty of misinformation being spread online), events so far suggest HTS is behaving pragmatically.
 Its militants were dispatched right away to safeguard banks from looting.
 On the first night of its occupation, HTS turned off the electricity for factories, thereby affording civilian residences 16 hours of uninterrupted power, something they haven’t enjoyed since 2012.
-Jolani has paid specific attention to reassuring Christian and Kurdish civilians under his dominion now, and has even offered safe passage of Kurdish militants out of Aleppo with their weapons.
+Jolani has paid specific attention to reassuring Christian and Kurdish civilians now under his dominion, and has even offered safe passage of Kurdish militants out of Aleppo with their weapons.

 It’s still early days.
 But if HTS seeks to administer a demographically diverse city, unlike a smaller, more culturally conservative hamlet in the northwest, it will have to accommodate its ideology to a more cosmopolitan local population.
 Turkey understands this.
 So does the regime.